lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 }
 ```

 We allocate a `ButeBuffer` to store the information for the push constants.
-The single loop that iterated over the meshes is now a double loop.
-We iterate first using the meshes, and for each of them we get the list of entities that have that mesh and iterate over them to render them.
+The double loop that iterated over the models and then over the meshes is now a triple loop.
+For each of the meshes we get the list of entities that have that mesh and iterate over them to render them.
 The vertex and index buffers are the same, we just need to bind them once per mesh, but for entities, we need to set the push constants for each of them and also record a draw command.
 Let's examine the `setPushConstants` method:

 ```java
 public class ForwardRenderActivity {